Bracelets with XinYi Jade Beads media thumbnails

 How to recognize genuine XinYi jade

-Genuine serpentine has a green color ranging from moss green to grayish green, with characteristic white or black veins.
+Genuine serpentine has a green color ranging from moss green to grayish-green, with characteristic white or black veins.
 Under magnification, the surface shows a very fine scaly texture, different from that of glass or synthetic resin.
-The hardness test is the most practical: with 2.5–3.5 Mohs, a coin can scratch the surface — dyed quartz (Mohs 7) would not allow this.
-Genuine mineral also feels cold to the touch and has a density clearly superior to plastic.
+The hardness test is the most practical: at 2.5–3.5 Mohs, a coin can scratch the surface — dyed quartz (Mohs 7) would not allow this.
+Genuine mineral also feels cold to the touch and has a significantly higher density than plastic.

 Is XinYi jade authentic jade?

-XinYi jade is a variety of green serpentine, mineralogically distinct from jadeitite jade and nephrite.
-In international lapidary markets, serpentine is marketed as "new jade" — an established trade name, not an imitation.
-The main difference is in hardness (2.5–3.5 Mohs versus 6–7 for jadeitite jade) and chemical composition (magnesium phyllosilicate versus sodium pyroxene).
+XinYi jade is a variety of green serpentine, mineralogically distinct from jadeite jade and nephrite.
+In international lapidary markets, serpentine is sold as "new jade" — an established trade name, not an imitation.
+The main difference lies in hardness (2.5–3.5 Mohs versus 6–7 for jadeite jade) and chemical composition (magnesium phyllosilicate versus sodium pyroxene).

 Is this bracelet treated?

 No detectable treatment.
-The green comes from traces of iron and chromium in the serpentine structure, without dyeing or chemical stabilization.
+The green comes from trace amounts of iron and chromium in the serpentine structure, without dyeing or chemical stabilization.
 This statement is based on lapidary observation; the piece does not include formal gemological certification.

 Is the bracelet one size fits all?

 Yes.
-The elastic cord fits most wrist sizes (16–20 cm circumference).
+The elastic cord adapts to most wrist sizes (16–20 cm circumference).
 The number of beads varies between 19 and 23 units depending on the batch; the diameter of each bead is 8 mm ±0.5 mm.

 See also: mineral bracelets collection · jade properties.